First passage of a run-and-tumble particle with exponentially-distributed tumble duration in the presence of a drift: Notations and preliminaries

 Let us recall the model \eqref{mainmodel}.
 A run-and-tumble particle (RTP) moves on a segment $[a,b]$ of the real line with coordinate $x$, with two absorbing points at $x=a$ and $x = b$.
 The duration of each run is exponentially distributed with parameter $\gamma$.
-After each run, the particle tumbles, and its total velocity becomes $\mu$.
+After each run, the particle tumbles: its internal velocity becomes $0$ (and its total velocity becomes $\mu$).
 The duration of the tumble is exponentially distributed, with parameter $\varphi$.
 At the end of each tumble, the internal velocity state of the particle is drawn uniformly\footnote{In this section we shall keep the velocity $v$ and the rate $\gamma$ for the sake of generality.
-In Section \ref{sec:evolution} we will set $v$ and $\gamma$ to $1$, choosing them as the unit of velocity and frequency respectively.} from $\{ -v,+v \}$.
+In Section \ref{sec:evolution} we will set $v$ and $\gamma$ to $1$, choosing them as the unit of velocity and frequency respectively.} from $\{ -v,+v \}$ (and its total velocity becomes $\mu\pm v$).
 We require that $|\mu|<v$ so that the particle can move in both directions.\\

-Let us denote by $\rho_a(x,\pm,t)$ (resp. $\tau_a(x,t)$) the density of first-passage time at coordinate $a$ with a negative total velocity of a particle that started its motion at position $x$ in the internal velocity state $\pm v$ (resp. in a tumbling state):
+Let us denote by $\rho_a(x,\pm,t)$ (resp. $\tau_a(x,t)$) the density of first-passage time at coordinate $a$ of a particle that started its motion at position $x$ in $]a,b[$, in the internal velocity state $\pm v$ (resp. in a tumbling state):

 Consider a particle that starts its motion at coordinate $x$ (at time $0$), in a tumbling state.
 Consider the interval of time $[0,dt]$, where $dt$ is an infinitesimal time (this reasoning was used to derive the evolution equation of the survival probability of the RTP with instantaneous tumbles, see \cite{bray2013persistence,dhar2019run}).
-If the tumble does not end in $[0,dt]$ (which is the case with probability $1-\varphi dt$), the particle is at coordinate $x+\mu dt$ at time $dt$, in a tumbling state (there is time $t-dt$ left until time $t$).
+If the tumble does not end in $[0,dt]$ (which is the case with probability $1-\varphi dt$), the particle is at coordinate $x+\mu dt$ at time $dt$, in a tumbling state (and the residual duration until time $t$ is $t-dt$).
 If the tumble ends in $[0,dt]$ (which is the case with probability $\varphi dt$), the particle picks an internal velocity state uniformly.
-Hence:
+Hence,